sid2983/EndtoEnd-Gemstone-Price-Prediction-Pipeline/README.md

 ## 📚 Features

 ### 🔄 End-to-End Pipeline Automation
-- Automated data ingestion, transformation, model training, and model serving.
+- Automated Data Ingestion, Transformation, Model Training, and model Serving.
+- Created one Stacked Model of Artificial Neural Network (ANN) and XGBOOST to create a meta model which gave the prediction score (R2) of 98%.
 - Airflow DAGs handle the complete workflow for orchestrating tasks such as **data ingestion, transformation, model training, and deployment**.

 ### 🧬 Model Versioning with MLflow